Duxah/FreePCB-2/gerber.md

  ![](pictures/exp_gerb2.png)

 If there are inner layers, select them.
 If you don't know which layers, please check all layers, JLCPCB will help you to use the right layers.
-Then click the DEFAULT button, and then click the CREATE FILES button.
+Then click the DEFAULT button(press the button several times to select one of the five standard folder names, or enter your name), and then click the CREATE FILES button.

  ![](pictures/exp_gerb3.png)